biofcallejas/MCScanx-python-wrapper/README.md

 ### Step 3.
 Running blastp and MCScanX

+- Proteins from species1 and species2 will be merged into a single file.
 - By default, blastp will only keep the 5 matches for every sequence in the query.
 - The number of threads for running blastp must be specified (reccomended >= 15).
 - MCScanX will run in its own directory.